IThreeM/I3M-Developer-Docs/src/Developer-Docs/src/beginning/assets.md

 - [Models](../resources/model.md) - are a set of objects.
 They can be a simple 3D model (barrels, bushes, weapons, etc.) or complex scenes with lots of objects and possibly other model instances.
 I3M supports two main formats:
-FBX - which can be used to import 3D models, RGS - which are scenes made in I3M.
-RGS models are special, as they can be used as _hierarchical prefabs_.
+FBX - which can be used to import 3D models, i3m - which are scenes made in I3M. i3m models are special, as they can be used as _hierarchical prefabs_.
 - [Textures](../resources/texture.md) - are images used to add graphical details to objects.
 The engine supports multiple texture formats, such as PNG, JPG, BMP, etc. Compressed textures in DDS format are also supported.